 Booker in Lipscomb County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 4 other markers are within 11 miles of this marker, measured as the crow flies.
-Booker (here, Heart Cemetery (approx. 1½ miles away); No Man's Land (approx. 3.2 miles away in Oklahoma); Darrouzett Cemetery (approx. 10.6 miles away).
+At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
+Booker (approx. 0.2 miles away); Route of Jones and Plummer Trail (approx. 0.2 miles away); Heart Cemetery (approx. 1½ miles away); No Man's Land (approx. 3.3 miles away in Oklahoma); Kiowa Cemetery (approx. 4.8 miles away); Darrouzett Cemetery (approx. 10.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 2, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 256 times since then and 15 times this year.
-Photos: 1, 2. submitted on April 2, 2016, by Bill Kirchner of Tucson, Arizona.
+This page was last revised on August 2, 2020.
+It was originally submitted on August 2, 2020, by Allen Lowrey of Amarillo, Texas.
+This page has been viewed 80 times since then and 18 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 2, 2020, by Allen Lowrey of Amarillo, Texas. • J. Makali Bruton was the editor who published this page.